BrainyDev/Android-Recycler-view/README.md

 # Finally

 I hope that I can join the HiddenFounders Team and here is my email address : yassinechaoui.dev@gmail.com

+Thanks for providing me the chance to pass this coding challenge.

 Cheers !!